cameronsmith/OAuth2Server/README.md

 The user logs into the provider and is presented with the consent dialog.
 Once confirmed the user is redirected with the access token.

-**Note:** The consent dialog is not provided within this package.
+**Note:** The authentication/consent dialog is not provided within this package.
 You'll have to create one and protect the implicit grant route to only authenticated users.

 ### Auth Code Grant